 There’s a thrill to gambling.
 It’s a dangerous thrill, with plenty of potential pitfalls.
 Simply put, it’s not a wise endeavor.
-But what if you could experience that thrill without worrying so much about your finances?
+But what if you could experience that thrill without worrying so much over your finances?
 There’s a whole wide world of gaming out there with one-time price tags delivering dozens of hours of fun.
 A correlation exists between addiction to slot machines and a desire for adventure — that’s why casinos market their money-draining services around terms like “unforgettable escapade” and “daring good time”.
 Let’s explore some ways we can scratch that gaming itch without going into debt.

 Gripping Genres for Every Occasion

 You can explore vast imaginary lands in open-world video games, get lost in an enthralling story fit for the movies in more narrative-driven games, or have a blast socializing with friends in fighting and racing games.
-Call your brother and sister and offer to host a relaxing evening of old-school couch co-op.
+Call over your brother and sister and offer to host a relaxing evening of old-school couch co-op.
 The opportunities are nigh-endless and many are actually great for improving your social life.
 You can even get off that couch and go hiking for treasure or infamous little pocket monsters (you know the ones) with cutting-edge augment VR games.

 Okay, But How Does This Help Me Quit Gambling?